MAY JUNG LAW FIRM ANNOUNCES SETTLEMENT WITH ORANGE COUNTY UNIFIED SCHOOL DISTRICT, IMPOSING SIGNIFICANT IMPROVEMENTS ON ITS STUDENT DISCIPLINARY PROCESSES

 News provided byMay Jung LLP

 ORANGE, Calif., Oct.
-31, 2024 /PRNewswire/ -- National civil rights firm May Jung Law announced today that it has reached a settlement with the Orange Unified School District ("OUSD") regarding OUSD's allegedly unconstitutional treatment of students under the guise of student discipline.
+31, 2024 /PRNewswire-HISPANIC PR WIRE/ -- National civil rights firm May Jung Law announced today that it has reached a settlement with the Orange Unified School District ("OUSD") regarding OUSD's allegedly unconstitutional treatment of students under the guise of student discipline.

 The lawsuit alleged that OUSD's discipline of May Jung's client, a young Latino-Korean teenage boy, for normal interactions with his female peers, violated his constitutional rights and state law.
 May Jung further alleged that OUSD's student disciplinary procedures discipline Black and Brown children at 2-3 times the rate of white students and that the probability of this deviation occurring by chance is no less than 1 in 70 million.
 OUSD continues to deny Plaintiff's allegations.